<!-- FAQPage Structured Data -->

 UDCA is classified as Pregnancy Category B by the FDA under the legacy classification system (animal reproduction studies have failed to demonstrate a fetal risk, but no adequate and well-controlled studies exist in pregnant women).
 Under the current PLLR labeling format, the prescribing information notes that available data from published case reports, case series, and observational studies over several decades have not identified a UDCA-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.

 UDCA is used off-label for intrahepatic cholestasis of pregnancy (ICP), a condition affecting approximately 0.5-1.5% of pregnancies in North America and up to 5% in certain South American populations.
-Multiple randomized trials, including the PITCHES trial (Chappell et al., 2019, The Lancet), have demonstrated safety and efficacy for this indication, with no increase in adverse fetal outcomes.
+The largest randomized trial, the PITCHES trial (Chappell et al., 2019, The Lancet, n=605), found that UDCA did not significantly reduce adverse perinatal outcomes compared to placebo (adjusted risk ratio 0.85, 95% CI 0.62-1.15), though it confirmed the good safety profile with no increase in adverse fetal outcomes.
+Earlier smaller trials had suggested clinical benefit, and UDCA remains widely used in ICP management.
 This is the single application of UDCA with the largest body of pregnancy-specific safety evidence.

 UDCA is used in pediatric hepatology at weight-adjusted doses for conditions including biliary atresia (post-Kasai procedure), progressive familial intrahepatic cholestasis (PFIC), and cystic fibrosis-associated liver disease.
 Safety data in children is primarily from open-label studies and clinical registries, with no pediatric-specific safety signals identified beyond those seen in adults.
 In geriatric patients, no dose adjustment is recommended; the safety profile in patients over 65 years mirrors that of the general adult population.